 Their legs will be short, but they are also muscular.
-Their feet will be small as well, but overall the physical traits of this breed is that they are one strong and compact dog.
+Their feet will be small as well, but overall the physical traits of this breed are that they are one strong and compact dog.

 How Big is a Full-Grown Jug?

-When it comes to a full-grown Jug, then you are really looking at them being in the same kind of ballpark size as the two parent breeds.
+When it comes to a full-grown Jug, then you are looking at them being in the same kind of ballpark size as the two parent breeds.

 As is the norm with the majority of breeds, the male will prove to be the biggest of the two, but we are only talking about small differences.